headchem/StoryGhostPlotter/README.md

 to build for prod and see if there are any linting error before deploying, run the following: npm run build

-convert plotter C# webservice into Function basic UI, same as left-most col in plotter, but other columns are hidden The data returned by the webservice is stored in 16-level tree At the start, you must commit to the initial parameters, because changing them after fragments have been generated will not have any consistency
+The data returned by the webservice is stored in 16-level tree At the start, you must commit to the initial parameters, because changing them after fragments have been generated will not have any consistency
 With fixed initial preferences set, now UI goes one by one through each of the 16 "pages"